iamdcj/javascripts/core/asynchronicity/promises/methods/README.md

 ### `then`

-If a promise is `fulfilled` it will trigger the provided `then` method - this method returns a promise, allowing allows engineers to handle the result of a fulfilled promised.
+If a promise has `resolved` it will trigger the provided `then` method - this method returns a promise, allowing allows engineers to handle the result of a `fulfilled` or `rejected` promised.

 `then` will allow engineers to handle success and failure cases by way of callbacks;

 ```
 aPromise
 .then(
-  success => {
+  onFulfilled => {
     ...success handling
   },
-  failure => {
+  onRejected => {
     ...failure handling
   }
 )
 ```

+It usually a better idea to use the `catch` method to handle rejections, opposed to the two-callback approach above 👆.

+#### Rejections in a chain

 The `then` method will also catch rejected promises return from earlier `then` method instances, for example;